nextflow-io/nextflow/cloud/README.md

     - NXF_VER
     - DOCKER_IMAGE

-* Each EC2 node on start will download and run the script `cloud-boot.sh`.
-This script do the following:
+* Each EC2 node on start downloads and runs the script `cloud-boot.sh`.
+This script does the following:
-    - Download the Nextflow installer script
+    - Downloads the Nextflow installer script
-    - Pull the Docker image specified by the `DOCKER_IMAGE` environment variable
+    - Pulls the Docker image specified by the `DOCKER_IMAGE` environment variable
-    - Launch the Nextflow daemon in background
+    - Launches the Nextflow daemon in background

-* This scripts require a Linux Amazon image having at least the following tools installed:
+* These scripts require a Linux Amazon image with the following tools installed:
     - cloud-init
     - curl
     - docker